elfsternberg/boggle-solver/docs/20190805_Tries_in_Rust.md

 The rules of Boggle™ are very simple: on a 4x4 grid, sixteen die are shaken and dropped into place.
-Each die has six letters on it, probabistically arranged.
+Each die has six letters on it, probabilistically arranged.
 Players have three minutes to find every valid word on the board, and "valid" means "found in the dictionary the players have agreed to use," modulo some rules like "no contractions or abbreviations."